Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Corsair RM850e (2025) 850W ATX 3.1

 The 2025 revision of the RM850e implements ATX 3.1 with PCIe 5.1 compliance and ships with a native 12V-2x6 cable — the correct way to power the RTX 5070 Ti.
-ATX 3.1’s Extended Current Excursions (ECE) specification allows the PSU to handle 200% of rated rail current for 100ms, which covers the peak transient spikes the Blackwell architecture generates during GPU boost transitions.
-Earlier PSUs using the ATX 3.0 specification tolerated these spikes at the 12V-2x6 connector level but could trigger OCP shutdowns when multiple components peaked simultaneously.
+ATX 3.1’s Extended Current Excursions specification allows the PSU to handle 200% of rated rail current for 100ms, covering the peak transient spikes the Blackwell architecture generates during GPU boost transitions.
+Earlier ATX 3.0-spec PSUs handled these spikes at the connector level but could trigger OCP shutdowns when multiple components peaked simultaneously.

 Build Tips